Menu

 Intent

-At Tylers Green, we aim to give our children a writing curriculum that enables them to become confident, creative and independent writers, who can communicate their ideas and write for a range of purposes.
+At Tylers Green, we aim to give our children a purpose-led writing curriculum that enables them to become confident, creative and independent writers, who can communicate their ideas and write for a range of purposes.
 We support our children to develop transferable skills, which they can use across the broader curriculum and throughout their lives.
 We use educational visits, high-quality literature, film and the arts as stimuli for writing, which links learning to real-life experience and provides a contextualised and meaningful curriculum.
-Tylers Green writers leave with the technical skills necessary to communicate clearly in the modern world.
+TGMS writers leave with the technical skills necessary to communicate clearly in the modern world.

 Implementation